JimDunphy/build_zimbra.sh/README.md

 ## Tags

 When Zimbra creates releases, they will tag it.
-Issue any of the following commands to see the tags for your release but this is no longer necessary as the script will generate the correct tags on the fly dynamically as this process has been sped up.
-It can now be done in less than 10 seconds to go through 54+ repositories marking the highest tag for that repository.
+Issue any of the following commands to see the tags for your release but this step is no longer necessary as the script will generate the correct tags on the fly dynamically as the process has been sped up and only takes about 10 seconds to go through 54+ repositories marking the highest tag for each repository in your version build.

 ```sh
 % ./build_zimbra.sh --tags10.1